 Continuous hinges can simply be cut to fit the length of your door flawlessly.
 They are also perfect to align the doorway since they are made of two even, straight sheets of metal.

-These hinges are also used on commercial doors, barn or shed doors and other uses that are subject to heavy use which can result in extreme wear and tear.
-For us here in Quick Key Locksmith and Security, the continues hinge has been a great success, we keep many sizes and brands in stock and install them on a weekly base.
+These hinges are also used on commercial doors, barn, or shed doors and other uses that are subject to heavy use which can result in extreme wear and tear.
+For us here in Quick Key Locksmith and Security, the continuous hinge has been a great success, we keep many sizes and brands in stock and install them on a weekly base.